royfieldsmcclanahan/royfieldsmcclanahan/README.md

 Hello!
-I am @royfieldsmcclanahan and I am a full-stack containerized web app developer.
+I am @royfieldsmcclanahan, and I am a full-stack containerized web app developer.

 My main goal on Github is to provide helpful code that is multipurpose while remaining grounded in efficiency and usability.